How to Get There

 Tok, Alaska: travel northeast on the Taylor/ Top of the World Hwy.
 Check Little Gold border crossing hours at the main street Info Centre in Tok, open May through Sept.
 Turn off the Alaska Hwy at the Tetlin junction.
 The junction to the border is a packed gravel surface with chip sealed sections.
 The Alaska/Yukon border to Dawson City is a hard surface (chip sealed).

 There is scheduled air service to Dawson City from Whitehorse and Fairbanks (summer only).
 Whitehorse is serviced by daily commercial flights originating in Vancouver and regular flights from Calgary/Edmonton, Kelowna, Ottawa/Yellowknife, Fairbanks (summer only)and Frankfurt (summer only).

-Cruise ships ply the Inside Passage and bus connections for land travel can be included contact your travel agent.
+Cruise ships and ferries ply the Inside Passage and bus connections for land travel can be included in your itinerary.
+Contact your travel agent.

 Alaska Marine Highway